infinum/android-handbook/Useful tools & utilities/Figma.md

 ### Element selection, code inspection, layout measurements and constraints

-If you want get more details about a certain element/component/part of the design, you can select it and then check out its details on the right side of the Figma file.
+If you want to get more details about a certain element/component/part of the design, you can select it and then check out its details on the right side of the Figma file.

 Here's an example when the "NEXT" button from the Register screen is selected: